 What’s more, sucralose caused hyperactivity, insomnia and decreased sleep quality.
 These behaviours are consistent with mild starvation or a fasting state.
 Similar effects on sleep have also been reported in previous human studies.

 Just seven days on a sucralose diet resulted in a caloric increase

-Professor Herbert Herzog’s lab from the Garvan Institute of Medical Research went on to replicate the study using mice to understand whether artificial sweeteners increase the appetite of mammals.
+The Garvan Institute of Medical Research’s Professor Herbert Herzog and his team conducted a follow-up investigation, using mice to explore the impact of artificial sweeteners on mammals.
 The food consumption of mice fed a diet sweetened with sucralose, significantly increased and the neuronal pathway involved was the same as seen in the fruit flies.

 In just seven days, the mice were eating more calories than their sucralose-free counterparts.

 “These findings further reinforce the idea that ‘sugar-free’ varieties of processed food and drink may not be as inert as we anticipated,” said Professor Herzog.
 “Artificial sweeteners can actually change how animals perceive the sweetness of their food, with a discrepancy between sweetness and energy levels prompting an increase in caloric consumption”.

 With the incidence of obesity rising rapidly worldwide, this latest research is significant.
 Health professionals have previously attributed 50 percent of the obesity problem to genetics and the other 50 percent to environment.

 “If obesity is doubling that is too fast for genetics alone and there must be something about the environment that is changing,” said Associate Professor Neely.